decentralized-identity/ethr-did-resolver/packages/ethr-did-registry/README.md

 The externally signed version has the following signature `revokeAttributeSigned(address identity, uint8 sigV, bytes32 sigR, bytes32 sigS, string name, bytes value)`.

-The signature should be signed of the keccak256 hash of the following tightly packed parameters:
+The signature should be signed off the keccak256 hash of the following tightly packed parameters:

 `byte(0x19), byte(0), address of registry, nonce[currentOwner], identity, "revokeAttribute", name, value`